 3 – Introduce your animal to the show ring before show day.
 No matter how well prepared you are, show day is typically a little crazy.
 Take your animal into the show ring prior to show day.
 If you are showing a lamb or calf, practice leading and setting up your animal.
 If you are showing a hog, exercise it in the show ring so it is familiar with the surroundings.

 4 – Keep your animals eating and drinking.
 Sometimes our nerves hit right to the bottoms of our stomach, making us lose our appetite, and our animals are no different.
 Even the healthiest of animals are prone to go off feed when met with the major stressors of a show.
 Using a daily supplement, like Sure Champ® Spark® with the Amaferm advantage is a great preventative measure and will keep them healthy and eating and drinking prior to show day.
 Amaferm®, a natural prebiotic that works within the rumen and/or gut to optimize digestive health and boost immunity.
-Prior to leaving for the show and during the show, administering Vita Charge® Paste or Liquid Boost® will help you protect your animal from the effects of show-day stress so they never miss a beat.
-Here are some great ways to use the Vita Charge products.
+Prior to leaving for the show and during the show, administering Vita Charge® Gel or Liquid Boost® will help you protect your animal from the effects of show-day stress so they never miss a beat.

 5 – Stay calm.
 Your animal can sense when you are nervous, and then they stress out too.
 You’ve worked hard to prepare for this show, and you are ready to shine.
 Take a deep breath, and stay calm.
 If you are calm and relaxed, your animal is more likely to stay calm and relaxed too.